jaihysc/cc/doc/asmgen.md

 ## Instruction Selector

-The instruction selector performs tree rewriting of expression trees in the program graph to select the optimal pseudo-assembly.
+The instruction selector uses macro expansion of the program graph to select the optimal pseudo-assembly.
 Each pattern contains information on cost, register preferences, and pseudo-assembly replacement.
 Cost guides the search for the optimal pattern, register preferences are added to the variables' respective register preference scores, pseudo-assembly replacement maps the IL instruction(s) to pseudo-assembly and creates additional temporaries where necessary.
 Different patterns exist to cover different cases of how the operands are stored, i.e., in register, in memory, is immediate.
 See below for an example.

 To prepare for this stage, the assembly generator makes a pass through the intermediate language to load the symbol table and generate a program graph.

-The matching of patterns to rewrite the expression tree is performed bottom up from the leaves, applying the largest possible pattern at each opportunity.
-Patterns are stored as an arrangement of nodes which the pattern matcher compares against, if a match is made, the matched nodes of the tree is replaced and pseudo-assembly is emitted.

 More complex optimizations which are not possible with expression trees such as sub-expression elimination are the job of the optimizer.